1.1. Why is it free?

 Approved contributions are guaranteed to be distributed under the same open source (apache) license as TransactionsEssentials

 .
 We ask contributors to sign an agreement for the following reasons:

 - So that Atomikos can publish the contributions as apache-licensed.

 - So that Atomikos can protect contributors from infringement law suits and other legal risks typical for open source projects.

 - So that Atomikos can represent the entire community in such legal affairs (without having to gather all contributors in court).

 - To keep patented code out of TransactionsEssentials, so that TransactionsEssentials can remain free and open.

 In other words: the agreement allows Atomikos to protect and enforce the rights of the entire community.

 This is similar to what many open source organizations do, including Apache (to name just one).

 No, it is not.
-Although based on our open source core, this product is closed-source and has a proprietary license.
-You may use this product only if you are a subscriber (see Buy Online
+Although based on our open source core, this product is closed-source and has a proprietary license

 ).
 Educational licenses are available for approved institutions - mail us